 The UK Hydrocarbons Network comprises automatic and non-automatic systems to measure benzene in compliance with the European Directive 2008/50/EC (AQD) (EC, 2008).
-The UK is required to meet the Directive annual mean limit value of 5 μg m-3 as well as achieving compliance with Objectives in the UK Air Quality Strategy (Defra, 2007).
-This report details the 2018 data and compares against the UK and EU limit values.
+The UK is required to meet the Directive annual mean limit value of 5 $\mu$ g m-3 as well as achieving compliance with Objectives in the UK Air Quality Strategy (Defra, 2007).
+This report details the 2019 data and compares against the UK and EU limit values.

-The Directive sets data capture requirements of 90% for benzene and the mean data capture for benzene measured at the non-automatic hydrocarbon monitoring stations in operation from January to December 2018 was 97%.
-The annual mean concentration across all non-automatic monitoring stations in the UK was 0.62 μg m-3.
+The Directive sets data capture requirements of 90% for benzene.
+The mean data capture for benzene measured at the non-automatic hydrocarbon monitoring stations in operation from January to December 2019 was 95%.
+The annual mean concentration across all non-automatic monitoring stations in the UK was 0.64 $\mu$ g m-3.
 All 34 monitoring stations used for non-automatic benzene measurements are situated in urban locations.

 The Directive also requires the measurement of ozone precursor volatile organic compounds (VOCs).
 The UK Hydrocarbons Network measures 29 of the 31 listed substances (including 1,3-butadiene) using automatic analysers.
 There are two urban stations, an urban traffic station on the Marylebone Road, London and a suburban station in Eltham, Greenwich.
 Rural automatic stations at Chilbolton Observatory, Hampshire and Auchencorth Moss, Midlothian are used to support The European Monitoring and Evaluation Programme (EMEP) to Level 2.
-EMEP is a scientifically based and policy driven programme under the Convention on Long-range Transboundary Air Pollution (CLRTAP) for international cooperation to solve transboundary air pollution problems.
+EMEP is a scientifically based and policy driven programme under the Convention on Long-range Transboundary Air Pollution (CLRTAP) for international co-operation to solve transboundary air pollution problems.

-The mean data capture for benzene measured by the automatic hydrocarbon network in 2018 was 86%.
-The annual mean across all automatic monitoring stations in the UK was $0.51 \, \mu g \, m^{-3}$.
+The mean data capture for benzene measured by the automatic hydrocarbon network in 2019 was 73%.
+The annual mean across all automatic monitoring stations in the UK was 0.5 $\mu$ g m-3.

-The results confirm no exceedances of EU or UK limit values and objectives at any of the Rural, Urban Traffic, Centre and Background locations during 2018.
+The results for both automatic and non-automatic monitoring confirm no exceedances of EU or UK limit values and objectives at any of the Rural, Urban Traffic, Centre and Background locations during 2019.